MAKE A DIFFERENCE

 Alexine Burke

-Alexine BurkeCDPA Newsletter Editor
+Alexine BurkeCDPA Treasurer, Newsletter Editor

 Alexine’s passion lives inside the wonder of nature.
 She respects the emotional intelligence and huge matrix of interdependence between all life forms and shares an appreciation for the grandeur of nature.
 She believes that the natural spaces and the organisms thriving in them are critical to the health of the earth and humankind.